Waty0319/WatySelfLearning.github.io/PRML/code/README.md

-what i did : Implements theory to code\n
+What i did : Implements theory to code

-purpose : For elaborating knowledge and improving programming ability
+Purpose : For elaborating knowledge and improving programming ability

-contents :
+Contents :
 code
 annotation
 log (troubleshot and breakthrough)